 All piped discharges to streams, rivers, ponds, lakes, or other open bodies of water are designated outfalls and shall provide for energy dissipation to prevent erosion at or near the point of discharge.
-Properly designed outfalls are critical to reducing the risk of adverse impacts of concentrated discharges from onsite and downstream pipe systems and culverts.
+Properly designed outfalls are critical to reducing the risk of adverse impacts of concentrated discharges from on-site and downstream pipe systems and culverts.
 Outfall systems include rock splash pads, flow dispersal trenches, gabion or other energy dissipaters, and tightline systems.
 A tightline system is typically a continuous length of pipe used to convey flows down a steep or sensitive slope with appropriate energy dissipation at the discharge end.

-Outfalls to streams, wetlands, or other waters of the State may be subject to review through the SEPA process, Shorelines Management Act, Thurston County Marine Bluff requirements and other applicable regulations, as well as subject to state or federal requirements including hydraulic and permitting requirements of the Washington State Department of Fish and Wildlife, Army Corps of Engineers or Washington State Department of Natural Resources.
+Outfalls to streams, wetlands, or other waters of the State may be subject to review through the SEPA process, Shorelines Management Act, Thurston County Critical Areas Ordinance requirements and other applicable regulations, as well as subject to state or federal requirements including hydraulic and permitting requirements of the Washington State Department of Fish and Wildlife, Army Corps of Engineers or Washington State Department of Natural Resources.
 The requirements of these other reviews and permitting processes shall take precedence where more restrictive than those stated herein.

-3.8.1 General Design Criteria for Outfall Features
+General Design Criteria for Outfall Features

 Outfalls shall be designed to pass the peak flow from the design event for conveyances (Section 3.2) and to suffer no structural damage or undercutting during the 100-year, 24-hour storm event.
 The Project Engineer shall present calculations showing the velocity, discharge, and flow path of the 100-year, 24-hour event.
+For outfalls downstream of a flow control BMP, the unmitigated 100-year, 24-hour event flow shall be used.

-The standard for outfall design is as shown in Figure 3.3.
+The standard for outfall design is as shown in Figure 3.5.
 This design is limited to slopes of 2:1 or flatter where native vegetation is well established or where slope armoring is engineered to the Administrator or designee's satisfaction.
-For sites where the Project Engineer determines and the Administrator or designee agrees that the standard is impractical because of lack of space, danger of erosion, etc., see alternate outfall designs shown in Figures 3.6 and 3.7.
+For sites where the Project Engineer determines, and the Administrator or designee agrees, that the standard is impractical because of lack of space, danger of erosion, etc., alternate outfall designs shown in Figures 3.6 and 3.7 may be used.
 Other outfall designs will be allowed upon acceptance of the Administrator or designee.